-Some categories of risk are not measured and managed by holding capital, principally liquidity risk, which is measured through an absolute level target based on stress testing and the operational needs of the business.
+Some categories of risk are not measured and managed by holding own funds, principally liquidity risk, which is measured through an absolute level target based on the operational needs of the business.

 In addition, through the ORSA process, management consider whether there are any risks not captured in the SCR for which AIPL should hold additional capital.